longnguyen11288/rdpgd/docs/cloudfoundry.md

 ```

 In production you will need to make sure that a domain name passes through to
-this backend port on any of the nodes, first node by default.
+this backend port on any of the hosts, first host by default.

 Don't forget to allow access to the newly registered services,
 ```sh